tomverbeure/color3/README.md

 # Status

 * All the known important connections to the FPGA have been identified.
-* the `bringup` project configures the SiI9136 HDMI TX chip and successfully sends out a 640x480 test image.
+* the `bringup` project configures the SiI9136 HDMI TX and SiI9233 RX chips, and successfully forwards video from the RX to the
+  TX port while doing some image manipulation on it.

-The Hackaday project log will have more detailed information.
+The Hackaday project log has up to date information.

 # The Board